-Terrorist attacks in New York and Washington, D.C. resulted in the highest level of force protection at Luke AFB, which launched 27 combat air patrol missions over the Phoenix Metroplex, and deployed 65 personnel (as of 31 December 2001) in support of war on terrorism.

-Air Force/Navy assumed management of Goldwater Range from Bureau of Land Management.

-The 944th Fighter Wing began F-16 qualification training.

-State's fiscal shortfalls resulted in funding cuts for Luke AFB agricultural preservation district under SB 1120. (see entry 4 May 2001).

-Media reported Congress OKs round of base closures in 2005.
+11 September 2001 Terrorist attacks in New York and Washington, District of Columbia resulted in highest level of force protection at Luke, launching of 27 combat air patrol missions over Phoenix Metroplex, and deployment of 65 personnel (as of 31 December 2001) in support of war on terrorism.
+27 October 2001 The media reported that Defense Department planned to ask Congress for relief from environmental requirements for military ranges, because those requirements were adversely impacting training and readiness.
+6 November 2001 Air Force/Navy assumed management of Goldwater Range from Bureau of Land Management.
+13 November 2001 The 944th Fighter Wing began F-16 qualification training.
+7 December 2001 State's fiscal shortfalls resulted in funding cuts for Luke agricultural preservation district under SB 1120. (see entry 4 May 2001).
+14 December 2001 Media reported Congress OKs round of base closures in 2005.
+December 2001 Ocotillo Manor base housing vacated in preparation for demolition and construction of new housing complex.